amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 The animated dots on the lines between the services represent requests and move from source to destination.
 Red dots indicate a failed request.

-#### Jaeger & New Relic
+#### Using Jaeger or New Relic as monitoring backend

-Besides Zipkin, here are other monitoring backends out there that can ingest telemetry in the Zipkin format.
+Besides Zipkin, other monitoring backends exist that can ingest telemetry in the Zipkin format.
 Examples are Jaeger and New Relic.
 To use them, you specify an `endpointAddress` pointing to either a Jaeger or New Relic server in the Dapr configuration file.
 Here is an example of a configuration file that configures Dapr to send telemetry to a Jaeger server.
 The URL for Jaeger API is identical to the URL for the Zipkin API.
-The only difference with the config file in the Zipkin example, is the port the server is running on:
+The only difference with the config file in the Zipkin example is the port the server is running on:

  ```yaml
  apiVersion: dapr.io/v1alpha1